 Enrolment and the PhD pass

-PhD scholarship students are enrolled as students with the UG.
-These students are issued a P-number that provides access to the same systems as regular PhD students, such as the Hora Finita PhD registration system and the Pure research information system.
-In order to access UG (or UMCG) facilities such as buildings, the library, photocopy machines, coffee makers, etc. they are provided with a PhD and/or UMCG pass.
+PhD scholarship students are enrolled as students with the UG, and they are issued an S-number (student number) and provided with a student card.
+Besides, they are issued a P-number that provides access to the same systems as all other PhD students, such as the Hora Finita PhD registration system and the Pure research information system.
+In order to access UG (or UMCG) facilities such as buildings, the library, photocopy machines, coffee makers, etc. they are provided with a PhD and/or UMCG card.

 PhD scholarship students can access all the University’s student sports facilities by joining the students sports association ACLO.
+For this, they should use their S-number and student card.
 For more information, visit http://www.aclosport.nl/.

 PhD scholarship students have active and passive student voting rights and can vote for and be elected to the University Council and the Faculty Council.